Derrick Tan W. M., Ph.D.

 Prior to any industrial development, in particular a manufacturing plant, one must first obtain planning permission from the Urban Redevelopment Authority (URA) (www.ura.gov.sg).
 URA administers a land use plan (the latest being Master Plan 2014) that specifies the zones within which the various industries may operate.
 For example, manufacturing is generally restricted to Business 2 (B2) zones while some types of R&D operations may be located within a Business 1 (B1) zone.

-Furthermore, companies may consult the relevant building related technical government agencies such as the Fire Safety and Shelter Department (FSSD) of the Singapore Civil Defence Force (SCDF), Central Building Plan Unit (CBPD) of the National Environment Agency (NEA), Public Utilities Board (PUB) and Energy Market Authority (EMA) and incorporate their respective requirements in the submitted building design plans.
-All building related applications may be filed by the Project Architect and Professional Engineers via the one-stop CORENET e-submission portal (www.corenet.gov.sg).
+Once URA has issued the Written Permission (WP) for the space use, the design plans must be submitted to the Building and Construction Authority (BCA) for assessment of their compliance to current building and structural safety regulations.
+BCA’s approval of the design plans is required prior to commencement of building construction works on site.
+Companies should also consult other building related technical government agencies such as the Fire Safety and Shelter Department (FSSD) of the Singapore Civil Defence Force (SCDF), Central Building Plan Department (CBPD) of the National Environment Agency (NEA), Public Utilities Board (PUB) and Energy Market Authority (EMA) and incorporate their additional requirements into the building design plans.
+All building related applications shall be filed by the Project Architect and Professional Engineers via the CORENET e-submission portal (www.corenet.gov.sg).

-The impact of an industrial project on the environment has to be assessed by the National Environment Agency (NEA) (www.nea.gov.sg) prior to construction through filing an online Form IA application (ias.nea.gov.sg).
+The impact of an industrial project on the environment has to be assessed by the National Environment Agency (NEA) (www.nea.gov.sg) prior to construction through filing an online Form IA application (https://e-services.nea.gov.sg/ias/PublicApplicant/Homepage.aspx).
 The assessment includes impact on water, air, land and noise pollutions as well as hazardous substance and toxic waste controls.
-NEA publishes a code of practice on environmental pollution control to provide guidelines on the various emission limits requirements (SS 593:2013).
-The Code is available for purchase online at the Singapore Standards eShop (www.singaporestandardseshop.sg).
+NEA publishes a code of practice on environmental pollution control that provides guidance on the various pollution control requirements (SS 593:2013).
+The Code is available for purchase online at the Singapore Standards eShop

 Companies are also required to make the necessary filings to PUB and EMA via their Licensed Water Service Plumber or Licensed Electrical Worker (LEW) respectively before their plumbing and electrical installations may be connected to the utilities supplies.
 Lastly, a written approval from the Public Utilities Board (PUB) (www.pub.gov.sg) is required before trade effluent may be discharged into the public sewer.

 An import/export permit is required for the import/export of all raw materials and finished goods into/out of Singapore.
-In Singapore, this documentation is managed via a nationwide electronic system known as Tradenet .
-The system is currently being migrated to the National Trade Platform (NTP) (www.trade.gov.sg) as part of the government’s trade and logistics IT ecosystem transformation.
-Import/Export Permit applications may be made electronically and approval granted via electronic messages.
+In Singapore, this documentation is managed via a nationwide Networked Trade Platform (NTP) (www.ntp.gov.sg).
+Import/Export Permit applications may be made electronically by a Declaring Agent and approval granted via electronic messages.
 All traders (importer and exporter) are identified by their respective Unique Entity Numbers (UEN) from ACRA (www.uen.gov.sg).

 FOR OPERATIONS WITH CHEMICAL OR BIOLOGICAL AGENTS USAGE